ClickCease

 5. If a Record Is Found

-• Do not hire or continue employment in a covered role
+• Do not hire or continue employing the person in a covered role.

-Our healthcare compliance attorneys can guide your next steps.
+Our healthcare compliance attorneys can review your findings and help determine next steps.

 Common Compliance Mistakes